OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

   bin/openmdao_docs             (Checks that docs display correctly.
 Optional if no doc changes.) bin/openmdao_test --all       (Runs the test suite; all tests should pass before you merge.)

-  cd /OpenMDAO/dev              (Go back to the top of your development area) bzr branch lp:openmdao        (Get a copy of the trunk) cd openmdao                   (Go to the trunk branch) bzr merge ../<branchname>     (Merges your developement branch to the copy of the trunk)
+  bzr merge lp:openmdao         (Merge from the trunk)

 **- If you have no conflicts,** you can continue.
 Type: